Robinfr/morest/README.md

 You can also limit results by using `?limit=10` or skip results by using `?skip=10`.

+If you want to perform more advanced filtering you can also use Javascript filtering by use `$where` in the URL, e.g.: `/bears/?$where=this.type.indexOf("Grizzly")>-1`.

 ### Customizing controllers ###
 The base controller has one function for each operation.
 In case more advanced features are required for a certain controller they can easily be overwritten.